 How to Apply:

-Submit the following documents to rsi.busofficer@utoronto.ca (unless stated otherwise) by OCTOBER 3, 2022.
+Submit the following documents to the RSI Graduate Coordinator at: rsi.gradcoord@utoronto.ca (unless stated otherwise) by TBA .

 - Application Form (with documents indicated)